Prenuptial Agreements 101

 On the other hand, a person who desires to protect assets should take precautions to make sure the agreement is above challenge.
-Not all cases turn out like the Ware case where an agreement was held to be valid even though the timing was close to the marriage and the woman had no counsel.
+Not all cases turn out like the Ware case where an agreement was held to be valid even though the timing was close to the marriage and Mrs. Ware had no counsel.
 To protect the validity of the agreement, we recommend following the following steps:

 - Time the drafting of the agreement so it can be signed at least 60 days before the marriage.